EsmeeK1/AI-Onderzoeksvragen/research_questions/heart_and_lungsounds/daily_notes.md

 ## 17-11-2025
 Made an EDA-Report for the same 3 datasets.
 Looked into medical terms such as recording locations, soundtypes, missing values, waveform plots, playback etc.

+## 3-12-2025
+Validaded the counts in the ICBHI, KA and HLS-CMDS dataset.